Effective and Efficient Dropout for Deep Convolutional Neural Networks

-In this subsection, we first recapitulate mainstream convolutional transformations of representative convolutional neural networks.
-To enhance the training of CNNs, four structural levels of drop-operations are introduced and analyzed.
-We then propose and examine general convolutional building blocks designed with built-in drop-operations and also general training mechanisms for deep CNNs.
+In this subsection, we first outline mainstream convolutional transformations of representative CNN architectures.
+Next, different structural levels of dropout operations are introduced and examined to improve the training of CNNs.
+We then propose general convolutional building blocks integrated with built-in dropout operations and a more efficient and effective dropout variant \dropout for CNNs.